EDGEofMRI/PwC-Switzerland-PowerBI/README.md

 # Task One

-Before commencing, we eagerly await your input.
-To initiate your Power BI experience, begin by viewing the video titled 'New world.
-New skills.
-PwC's journey to drive a digital mindset' to gain inspiring insights on Digital Upskilling.
-Following this, watch the subsequent video featuring our Global Chairman.
-Upon completion, proceed to the next page and engage with the self-reflection question by inputting your response in the provided text field.
-No supplementary resources are necessary for this task.
+After viewing the video titled "New World, New Skills: PwC's Journey to Drive a Digital Mindset" to gain inspiring insights on Digital Upskilling, Engaged with the self-reflection question by inputting responses in the provided text field.

 # Task Two